mnfst/manifest/docs/getting-started/quick-start-guide.md

 ```

-For now, you can go to the login page of your project http://localhost:4200/ but you still can not connect to the platform.
+For now, you can go to the login page of your project http://localhost:4200/ but you still cannot connect to the platform.

 ![Login](../assets/images/introduction/login-01.png ':class=has-shadow')